 Furman faculty members design courses to be delivered overseas or domestically away from campus.
-Some Furman study away programs are offered every year, while others are offered in alternate years.
-Occasionally faculty members propose entirely new programs.
-Furman offers two faculty-led program designs: semester study away and MayX/Summer programs.
+Some Furman study away programs are offered every year, some are offered in alternate years, and occasionally faculty members propose entirely new programs.

 Semester Study Away Programs